hashicorp-services/tfm/site/docs/faqs.md

 ## Will this work on a very old version of Terraform Enterprise?

 In all honesty, we have not tested in anger what versions of `go-tfe` will not work with `tfm`.
-Internal HashiCorp engineers do have the ability to spin up an older version of TFE.
-Let us know if you need help, we have a test-pipeline our github actions/test directory that can help populate TFE.
+Internal HashiCorp engineers do have the ability to spin up an older version of TFE test.
+Let us know if you need help, we have a test-pipeline in the project's github actions/test directory that can help populate TFE.

 ## Is `tfm` supported by our HashiCorp Global Support Team?